-Younger drivers are at particularly high risk for a distracted driving accident.
+Younger drivers are at particularly high risk for distracted driving accidents.
 Nearly half of all teens with cell phones admit to texting while driving.
 One-third call texting while driving easy.
 Even so, one in ten crashes involving drivers under age 20 involved a cell phone.

 Because the drivers in these accidents are distracted, they are often higher speed impacts than other accidents on the same roadways.
 The higher the speed, the more likely a car crash will result in serious injuries.
 So distracted driving accidents are especially likely to result in death or disability.

-The Michigan distracted driving lawyers at Christensen Law know how to handle these difficult cases.
-They help the victims of distracted driving accidents get benefits from their Michigan no fault insurance provider and establish a case against the distracted driver.
+The Ann Arbor distracted driving attorneys at Christensen Law know how to handle these difficult cases.
+They help the victims of distracted driving accidents get benefits from their Michigan no-fault insurance provider and establish a case against the distracted driver.
 They can often use cell phone records to show that the driver was distracted at the time of the accident.

 If you are ready to take the next step, you can also take a pledge to never text and drive, and even download an app that disables your phone while you are behind the wheel.
 Committing to putting the phone away and avoiding distracted driving could save lives, including your own.